multiplexd/brightlight/README.txt

 ######################
-    brightlight v5
+    brightlight v6
 ######################

 Overview
 ========

-This is brightlight, version v5. brightlight is a program that can get and set the screen backlight brightness on Linux systems using the kernel sysfs interface.
+This is brightlight, version v6. brightlight is a program that can get and set the screen backlight brightness on Linux systems using the kernel sysfs interface.
 I wrote this program because the backlight keys on my laptop's keyboard didn't work after I installed Linux on it, and the bash script I was using to perform the task wasn't very flexible nor portable.

-This program requires libbsd or a BSD-compatible implementation of strlcpy() and strlcat().
+This program requires libbsd or a BSD-compatible implementation of strtonum().

+Please note that versions less than or equal to 5 are licenced under the GPL, version 2 or later, while versions 6 and later are licenced under an ISC-like licence.

 Installation
 ============